ctrliq/ascender-install/ascender-install-instructions/k3s/README.md

     parse these files for their content, and use the content to create a Kubernetes TLS Secret for HTTPS enablement.

+### Offline Installation

+In order to perform an offline installation of Ascender on k3s, you must complete the following steps before running the installation script:
+  - When setting the variables in `config_vars.sh`, be sure to set `k8s_offline` to true.
+This will instruct the installer to use archived container images rather than to a container registry to install Ascender and Ledger.
+    - The images are version-pinned, and will be expected to be placed at the following locations for Ascender and Ledger, respectively:
+      - `ascender_install/playbooks/roles/k8s_setup/files/k3s_images/ascender_images/`
+      - `ascender_install/playbooks/roles/k8s_setup/files/k3s_images/ledger_images/`

+By doing these steps, the Ascender installer will copy the archived images to the k3s server, import them into k3s to allow their usage in Pods, and set the `imagePullPolicy` for all k3s images to `Never`, which will prevent the cluster from attempting to access the internet to retrieve images.
+The arvhic

 ## Install Instructions

 ### Obtain the sources